dreamind/ix/workshops/infrastructure/index.md

-Workshop - Infrastructure
+﻿Workshop - Infrastructure
 =========================

-This workshop introduces students to the fundamental mechanics of computer communication across the Internet.
-We discuss HTTP, HTML (briefly – this is covered in more detail in week 4) and CGI – their construction, history and the basics of how they are used to transmit information.
-Slides are presented on each area then a set of guided questions are provided to complete during the tutorial which show how to use the tools for exploring HTTP and CGI.
-Finally a set of more extended exercises are provided which students can complete outside class – these require more in-depth construction of HTML forms and Python scripts to understand HTTP and CGI more fully.

-This workshop is designed to introduce you to infrastructure concepts that underpin the use of the Internet for informatics and data processing.
+This workshop introduces students to infrastructure concepts that underpin the use of the Internet for informatics and data processing.
 Specifically we will be looking at the Hypertext Transfer Protocol (HTTP), Common Gateway Interface (CGI) and briefly Hypertext Markup Language (HTML).
 These three areas are fundamental to understanding the mechanics of information transfer across networks, and are therefore an essential platform to building knowledge in informatics.

 The structure of the workshop will be a slide presentation on each area, followed by a series of guided questions for you to work through and understand the basic concept.
 The answers to these will be covered within the workshop.
 This will be followed by a set of exercises that are for you to complete at the end of the workshop and in your own time to develop your understanding and prepare for the final exam.
 Answers to these questions will be made available a week after the workshop.